-Episcopal Divinity School (EDS) offers assistance to students to help finance their education.
-Scholarships and grants are awarded on the basis of financial need and merit.
+Episcopal Divinity School offers assistance to students to help finance their education through scholarships or grants awarded on the basis of financial need and merit.
 All students presenting some financial need receive financial assistance from the school.
-Financial aid comes in the form of institutional scholarships, outside grants, federal loans or work study jobs.
+Students are also welcome to apply for outside grants and scholarships, and for federal loans or work study jobs.

 A signed copy of your Federal Income Tax Return (and spouse’s, if filing separately) from the last calendar year may be requested in case your record is randomly selected for income verification.